decentraland/protocol/docs/Decentraland Protocol for Synchronization.md

 3. Then it performs all validations
 4. If it ends up being valid, then it will be deployed locally

 It is important to re-iterate that before updating its own vision of the Metaverse, each node will validate the entity again (the auth chain, the hashes, everything).
 If the validation fails, then that change will be ignored.
-There is no trust involved in the process.
+Besides cryptographic signatures and smart contracts, there are no trusted parties involved in the process.

 The full mechanism of Content Sync is defined in [ADR-52](https://github.com/decentraland/adr/blob/main/docs/ADR-52-content-new-sync.md)